 Habitat: Liatris squarrosa prefers full sun in well drained soil with dry to moderate moisture conditions and a soil that is more sandy than loamy.
 Long-tongued bees and butterflies will visit these plants.
 It grows from a globose to slightly elongated corm-like structure.

 Names: The genus Liatris is an old name whose meaning has been lost.
 The species squarrosa, means 'with parts spreading' or 'recurved at ends', referring here to the spreading, re-curving phyllaries.
 The author names for the plant classification are: First to classify, using the name Serratula squarrosa in 1753 was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was amended by - ‘Michx.’ which is for Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
 Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803.
 This was published posthumously and contained the revised description of this species).
-His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
+His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva.